-With respect to the second comprehensive online survey, a detailed questionnaire form was prepared and shared with members of 3rd.
-Agriculture Forestry Council.
-The questionnaire form reached 1300 experts from private and public sector to NGOs and Universities.
-258 out of 1300 people replied back positively and the forms were completed perfectly.
-A large part of the questionnaire form consisted of open-ended questions.
-The analysis of results of both surveys were thus made through encoding method and accordingly, the main challenges and actions were identified.
+With respect to the second comprehensive online survey sent to the members of 3rd Agriculture Forestry Council.
+This survey was sent to over 1000 members of 3rd Agriculture Forestry Council from academia, public and private sectors, NGOs and CSOs and public institutions and NGOs etc. at the local and central level.
+258 responses were received with over 500 problems and 1000 solutions and action recommendations to transform food systems.
+The analysis of results of both surveys were thus made through an encoding method and accordingly, the main challenges and actions were identified.

-Additionally, a workshop was also organized with over 30 experts representing different general directorates in the Ministry of Agriculture and Forestry and relevant ministries with the aim of discussing the current actions derived from online surveys.
+Additionally, a workshop was also organized with over 30 experts with the national sustainable food system focal points from MoAF and relevant ministries and other institutions, with the aim of discussing the current actions derived from online surveys and preparing the national pathway.
 All actions were reviewed and responsible and relevant institutions for each action were determined through this workshop.
 Also, new action suggestions were received from participants under each action track.
 A national workshop was organized by focusing a gap analysis from the previous studies.
-Approximately 135 people out of 185 registered attended the national workshop.
-The workshop was organized online.
+Approximately 140 stakeholders attended the virtual national workshop.
 After awareness raising opening speeches, participants were broken out into 5 discussion groups on the basis of 5 action tracks to discuss a thematic topic under each action track.
 After this national workshop, the outputs of the workshop and the previous findings were assessed and all these findings including literature review were integrated in this national pathway.